 Once you're logged into your account, click on "My Account" in the grey bar on the homepage.
 Click on "Action" next to one of your addresses and then click "Edit" from the dropdown.
 This will take you to a screen where you can update all of your contact information.

-General insurance licensees can complete the online declaration and then select "My agency will pay."
+General insurance licensees and insurance adjusters can complete the online declaration and then select "My agency will pay."
 Licensees are encouraged to speak with their agency to determine whether the agency prefers the online declaration or the traditional paper form.